retrosight/rest/resource-and-representation.md

 ### <a name="service-retrieve-index"></a>Retrieve the service index

 * This is the only URI the client code must know about ahead of time.
-* The llustration starts with no data.
+* The illustration starts with no data.
 * The example shows two different services (`stores` and `aisles`).
 	* This is for human readability -- they could be the same exact service.
 * There isn't an `id` or `template` here because they aren't needed for the index.